Scyren/RNJesus/README.md

 		(Advise: Create a new Map for this Challenge or create a Backup for your existing Worlds!)

-RNJesus currently only works on Minecraft-Java-Edition!
+RNJesus currently only works on Minecraft-Java-Edition (only on 1.18.x)!

 After that, start the Program by just executing the "RNJesus.exe" file in the RNJesus-App folder.